buildwithnexus Security

 Security Features:

-- No Token Refresh: New token generated on each CLI invocation
+- No refresh: New token generated on each CLI invocation

 Client Fingerprinting